Academics

 • Focus on performing at your best in the classroom.
 Seek out assistance early on in courses that may seem overly challenging.

-• Consider activities that you put aside in your freshman year out of time concerns
+• Consider activities that you may have put aside in your first year because of time concerns.

-• Identify schools you would like to explore and qualities of those schools that make them attractive
+• Identify schools you would like to explore and think about the qualities of those schools that make them attractive.
+Request schools from College Counseling that meet certain criteria or variables you are looking for.

-• Attend Wilmington Case Study and College Fair program
+• Attend the DAIS Wilmington Case Study and DAIS College Fair program in May or other college fairs that will be advertised by College Counseling.

 • Prepare for SAT/ACTs through online resources or other opportunities.